-- 1. Anticipate Risks which can be prevented, which risks can be reduced? - 2.
-Plan to Manage Risks a range of strategies can help you deal with different possibilities - 3.
+- 1. Anticipate Risks which can be prevented, which can be mitigated? - 2.
+Plan to Manage Risks an array of strategies can address different possibilities - 3.
 Be Prepared monitor for critical thresholds - 4.
 Evaluate apply what's been successful - 5.
-Evolve develop approaches as new information becomes available
+Evolve develop approaches as new information is discovered